Tuesday, 16 June 2015

 Expanded universe?
 The galaxies of the original Elite are a fairly uncontrolled random-generated mixture of dangerous and safe worlds.
 Some structure arises as routes through the galaxies are constrained by the hyperspace range of the Cobra.
 This range cannot be changed during the game.

-Here the game might benefit from a bit more structured universe, mostly as a way to control the game difficulty curve, but also to give a bit more character to the localities.
+Here the game might benefit from a more structured universe, mostly as a way to control the game difficulty curve, but also to give more character to the localities.
 In my mind, there could be larger dangerous and alien zones that contain numerous planetary systems.
 Whole galactic regions might be excluded from a player who does not have enough hyperspace range or well-equipped ship.
 Portions of the galaxy could remain effectively “locked” for the newbie.

 Planet data and market data from the original Elite, mostly an obfuscation.